ArionSaad/Data-Collection-Pipeline/README.md

 - Created a unit test file to test the public methods in the Scraper class.
 - In order to make sure the web scraper was collecting the correct data from the store pages, a number of unit tests were written to validate the data collected.
+- To optimize the code repeated for loops where coalesced into a single method with a single for loop.
+This made the code run much faster than before.
 ```python
 import unittest
 import requests